evgenyneu/evgenii.com/app/blog/_posts/2014-03-24-effective-cpc-when-competition-is-high.md

 ## Remarketing

 Bring back your customers through remarketing.
 It will allow you to show Ads to people who already visited your site.
-Remarketing Ads can be **much** cheaper that keywords.
+Remarketing Ads can be **much** cheaper than keywords.

 ## Managed placements